Zohar: Structure

-Each of the seventy Tikunim of Tikunei haZohar begins by explaining the word "Bereishit" (בראשית), and continues by explaining other verses, mainly in parashat Bereishit, and also from the rest of Tanakh.
+Each of the seventy Tikunim of Tikunei haZohar begins by explaining the word Bereshit (בראשית), and continues by explaining other verses, mainly in parashat Bereshit, and also from the rest of Tanakh.
 And all this is in the way of Sod, in commentaries that reveal the hidden and mystical aspects of the Torah.

 Tikunei haZohar and Ra'aya Meheimna are similar in style, language, and concepts, and are different from the rest of the Zohar.
 For example, the idea of the Four Worlds is found in Tikunei haZohar and Ra'aya Meheimna but not elsewhere, as is true of the very use of the term "Kabbalah".
 In terminology, what is called Kabbalah in Tikunei haZohar and Ra'aya Meheimna is simply called razin (clues or hints) in the rest of the Zohar.
-In Tikunei haZohar there are many references to "chibura kadma'ah" (meaning "the earlier book").
+In Tikunei haZohar there are many references to chibura kadma'ah (meaning "the earlier book").
 This refers to the main body of the Zohar.